-The absolute best way to carry your AirPods
+Never lose your AirPods again with the Lunies case

 Worse still, both my fiancé and I own a set of identical AirPods.
 In the instances that I did remember to grab an AirPods case, it frequently wasn't mine.
 (The downside of small, identical tech.)

-Here's the good news: In two weeks, the Lunies leather keychain case has solved all my problems.
-I first got tuned onto it by Lory Gil after she wrote about it earlier this month; it's an inexpensive leather slipcover that slides over the AirPods casing and secures it with a small snap.
+Here's the good news: The Lunies leather keychain case has solved all my AirPods problems.
+I first got tuned onto it by Lory Gil after she wrote about it; it's an inexpensive leather slipcover that slides over the AirPods casing and secures it with a small snap.
 On the back, reinforced leather connects to a small, sturdy clip carabiner, which you can then hook onto just about anything — your keys, backpack, pants, or what have you.
 You can even charge your AirPods without ever having to remove them from the slipcover thanks to a small cutout.

 I've hooked the case to my keys; while I don't recommend this for everyone — especially those who like a light and dongle-free keyring — it's been a game-changer for me.
+I also clipped it to my backpack for most of WWDC, and it was a fantastic way to always keep a pair of headphones on my person.

-My AirPods now travel with me pretty much everywhere, and are easily accessible whenever I want to listen to a tune or catch the end of a YouTube stream.
+Thanks to the Lunies case, my AirPods now travel with me pretty much everywhere, and are easily accessible whenever I want to listen to a tune or catch the end of a YouTube stream.
 I've found myself using them much more often in places where I otherwise would have watched a video silently or forgotten to pull headphones out of my bag when working.
-And best of all, I always know where they are — and should I misplace my keys, a quick ring of their attached Tile Mate will help me find everything at once.
+And best of all, I always know where they are — and should I misplace my keys or backpack, a quick ring of an attached Tile Mate can help me find everything at once.

 Returning to my original statement: Does everyone really need this case?
 Maybe not if you're fastidious about where you keep your AirPods and regularly carry them in the same pocket or bag.
 But for anyone with the occasional scatterbrained tendency, the Lunies keychain will double — and maybe even triple — your AirPods usage and peace of mind.
 It certainly has for me.